-Not so long ago we spent a few days field testing Cognitive WiFi, which is the current WLAN solution from Arista.
+Not so long ago we spent a few days field testing Arista’s Cognitive WiFi Solution.
 Cognitive WiFi is a term coined by Mojo Network, which is a company founded in 2003 (known as AirTight back then), they were mainly focused on WIPS and AP mesh groups then evolved into a unified cloud-managed WiFi solution.

 They were acquired by Arista in 2018, as it seems that both companies have the same vision of how the network should look like, more centrally (cloud) managed and API-driven automation and high leverage on Big Data analytics.
 Through this text, Mojo (Networks) and Arista would be used interchangeably.
 Mojo cloud is deployed in the AWS Cloud and consists of several services usable and available in the instance of the end customer.
 Additionally, Mojo offers different deployment methods: